UniStuttgart-VISUS/megamol/docs/devguide/devguide.md

 -----
 ## 1D Transfer Function

-### Mechanics

-The whole functionality of a 1D transfer fucntion is encapsulated in the module ` Every module can be connected to the `TransferFunction`` module holding the actual `TransferFunctionParam` parameter using a caller slot which is compatible to the call `CallGetTransferFunction`.
+The whole functionality of a 1D transfer function is given in the module `TransferFunction`.
+Every module can be connected to the `TransferFunction` module holding the actual `TransferFunctionParam` parameter, using a caller slot which is compatible to the call `CallGetTransferFunction`.

+The description of the transfer function is encoded in a string in JSON format, see header `TransferFunctionParam.h`.

 ### Usage